europython2023gametournament/supremacy/README.md

 ### Alliances

-- Creating alliances might be the key to your success
+- Creating alliances is allowed and indeed encouraged: they might be the key to your success
 - But beware that betrayals are also common practice in this corner of the Universe...

 ## Optimizing development